JakeSteam/blog-personal/_drafts/2023-07-15-house-affordability-spreadsheet.md

 * **Accept all viewings**.
 We struggled to sell our old property, and ultimately had to agree to any viewings.
 This meant inconvenient times, evenings, weekends, repeat viewings.
 It can be helpful to find a nearby library / coffee shop where you can work for short periods of time whilst viewings happen.

 ## Conclusion

+Buying a house is stressful, doubly so when buying *and* selling.
+Having a single place to focus all the calculations made it much easier for me to manage, maybe it will help you too.

+I'd really recommend having a read through MSE's [buying a home timeline](https://www.moneysavingexpert.com/mortgages/buying-a-home-timeline/), and [general house buying guide](https://www.moneysavingexpert.com/mortgages/house-buying-guide/).
+Additionally, [the r/UKPersonalFinance subreddit](https://www.reddit.com/r/UKPersonalFinance/) is an amazing resource, all of your questions probably have detailed answers somewhere on there.

+Good luck!

+## References